dhruvshrivastava18/heka-swift-package/README.md

 Swift package to integrate with Heka and get data from various fitness and health data sources.

-Integrate Google Fit, Apple Healthkit and other fitness data sources in your app with just 4 lines of code.
+Integrate Apple Healthkit, Fitbit and other fitness data sources in your app with just 4 lines of code.

 Integrating health data from smart watches is not easy and requires understanding how various smart watches and operating systems work.
 On top of that, the way to get data reliability from different sources is different with data format also being different.